ZappyMonster/Colorant/README.md

 Although the project is undetectable, this does not mean that it is not bannable.
 I do not condone any form of hacking, as it can ruin the game experience for both yourself and other players.
 This project was created solely to demonstrate the possibility of using an Arduino and a simple Python script to "cheat" within a video game.

+There is a compatibility issue between Logitech mice and the current Arduino sketch, I'll get this fixed soon.

 [discord-shield]: https://img.shields.io/discord/1074740638618243132?color=purple&label=Support&logo=discord&logoColor=white&style=for-the-badge
 [discord-link]: https://discord.com/invite/CvXy3uZCQ7
 [discord-banner]: https://discordapp.com/api/guilds/1074740638618243132/widget.png?style=banner2